 A powerful video card requires a huge amount of electric power, let alone multiple ones.
 Calculate the amount of power your machine requires before building an SLI system, then replace your power supply when necessary.

 When everything is ready, then move on to the next step, below.

 To install your video cards:

 1) Turn off your computer and unplug the power cable from it.

 2) Remove the cover of your computer case.

 5) Connect your video cards with an SLI bridge connector that come with your motherboard or you got from NVIDIA.
-(Connect the bridge to the SLI connectors on the top edge of your video cards.)

 6) Connect the power connectors (8-pin) from your power supply to your video cards.